Her work addresses

 laws.
 Her book, The

-Cultural Life of Intellectual Properties is a legal ethnography
+Cultural Life of Intellectual Properties: Authorship, Appropriation, and the Law is a legal ethnography

 of the ways in which intellectual property law shapes cultural politics

 in consumer societies.
 The book was awarded Honorable Mention (second prize)